CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Supplementary Figures

 \textbf{Model Configuration.} The system uses Qwen3-32B (non-CoT variant) optimized for summarization.
 Inference operates in zero-shot mode with few-shot exemplars for consistency.
 The temperature is fixed at 0.3, and Top-p is set to 0.95, balancing diversity and accuracy.
 The output length is dynamically adjusted to meet token constraints.

-\textbf{Prompt Engineering.} Prompt templates define the model’s role as a professional medical reasoning summarizer, specifying explicit quality criteria and structured output format.
+\textbf{Compression Instruction Design.} The summarization agent receives structured compression instructions with explicit quality criteria and output-format constraints.
 The design emphasizes (1) retention of critical concepts and evidence, (2) preservation of logical flow, (3) focus on reasoning relevant to conclusions, and (4) strict adherence to standardized medical terminology.